dustinmhorvath/EasyOpenVPN/README.md

 # EasyOpenVPN
 Simple (ish) script for installation of OpenVPN server.

-#### This script works, though testing is still ongoing.
+Confirmed working on fresh machine, though testing is still ongoing.
 Let me know if you have issues.

 #### This script performs the following:
 - Installs all necessary packages.